AMS Club Grants & Bursaries

 Clubs Commission Grant/Bursaries Process Infographic

-Clubs Commission
+Clubs Experience

-Clubs Experience Grant
+Grant

-The Clubs Experience Grant is intended to support and encourage a clubs event/initiative that provide a positive benefit for members of the Queen’s and/or Kingston community.
-Funding is available for events and initiatives that are approved by the AMS and hosted by ratified clubs with official bank accounts under the Queen’s Commission of Clubs.
 The maximum possible allocation that a club may receive from this grant is $4,000 in one granting period.
 The allocated amount for winter semester is 6500$ for all disbursements.
 The amount and approval of funding is contingent on the number of applications received per granting period.
 There are three granting periods throughout the year (Summer, Fall & Winter).
 The Commissioner of Clubs will release the application during the granting period only.
 Grants are meant to supplement, not substitute internal fundraising.
-Email if you have any questions.

-APPLICATIONS are currently closed
+Applications are closed

 Sustainability Action Fund